Fat loss and energy are harder in perimenopause – you’re not imagining it.

 There’s lots of opinions on this topic, but at the core healthy whole foods are those that have been minimally processed.
 Cutting, blending and pureeing at home is all good – but grinding in to a flour (think bread, pasta, muffins, tortillas) or removing key parts (such as the husk and bran of rice to make white rice) cut out fibre and key nutrients that are needed for a healthy metabolism (hello easier fat loss), fullness, and a thriving microbiome (out community of bacteria in the gut).

-Less micronutrients can lead to a lower metabolic rate (your natural calorie burn), less anti-inflammatory power and less energy.
 We need LOTS of these nutrients to really support a healthy metabolism now and help with the repair processes that reduce risk of things like heart disease, cancer and diabetes later.
 If you’re like me with a strong family history of any of these, getting more good stuff in is the best step you can take.

-- Quick and easy swaps to boost the benefits of meals you already make and enjoy –find lots of ideas here!
+- Quick and easy swaps to boost the benefits of meals you already make and enjoy –find lots of ideas here.

 - Spicy Asian Zucchini Noodles – feel free to sub peanut butter for almond butter here, but this is a flavourful, and nutrient rich salad that doesn’t feeeeeel like a salad.